-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2014

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-(Commission File Number)

-(Exact name of registrant as specified in its charter)

-Bermuda (State or Other Jurisdiction of Incorporation or Organization) 98-0437848 (I.R.S.
-Employer Identification No.)

-Clarendon House 2 Church Street Hamilton HM11, Bermuda (Address of principal executive offices)

-Registrant's telephone number: (441) 295-1422

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \boxtimes Non-accelerated filer \square

-Accelerated filer \square Smaller reporting company \square

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of July 18, 2014, there were 129,766,091 shares of the Registrant's Class A common stock outstanding (including 7,728,531 shares held by subsidiaries).
+FORM 10-Q (Mar k One) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to 333-126751 (Commission File Number) LAZARD GROUP LLC (Exact name of registrant as specified in its charter) Delaware 51-0278097 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 30 Rockefeller Plaza New York, NY 10020 (Address of principal executive offices) Registrant's telephone number: (212) 632-6000 during ndicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 of the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing ements for the past 90 days.
+Yes 🗵 No 🗆 be sub Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required omitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the rant was required to submit and post such files).
+Yes \boxtimes No \square ndicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See tions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ I ndicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵 as of July 18, 2014, in addition to profit participation interests, there were 129,766,090 common membership interests and two managing member interests and including.

-Table of Contents